-Esteemed author John Hough, of West Tisbury, read and reviewed Martha's Vineyard in the American Revolution.
+Esteemed author John Hough, of West Tisbury, read Martha's Vineyard in the American Revolution.
 Here are his impressions.

 "The late Tip O'Neill of Massachusetts, longtime Speaker of the U.S. House of Representatives, said famously, "All politics is local."
 Tom Dresser, in his charming oeuvre of Vineyard lore and history, reminds us that all history is, too.
 Martha's Vineyard in the American Revolution is a case in point.
 Loyalists and patriots quarreled on the Vineyard, tea was smuggled in, British regulars invaded, the Royal Navy flung cannonballs at towns and farms, a Liberty Pole was raised and then burned, and, once, John Paul Jones sneaked his vessel into what is now Vineyard Haven Harbor.
 Mr. Dresser tells these stories and many others with winsome readability.
 This is history made interesting--and fun.
 The usual MO, in other words, for Tom Dresser."

 John Hough is the author of The Sweetest Days..
 His latest tome is a memorable read, a tale of triumphs and trauma, written in a passionate, poignant style.
 My wife Joyce says it's a real page-turner, a romance that holds the reader from the first page.

 Martha's Vineyard in the American Revolution explores the Revolution as it unfolded across the Vineyard.
 The Island was impacted by events from London to Boston, and Vineyarders feared severing ties with the mother country.
 British patrols along Vineyard Sound, and incursions on the Elizabeth Islands threatened the tranquility of Island life.
 War was imminent.